BEMServer/bemserver-docs/source/installation.rst

 .. warning::
-    While this is fine in development mode, production setups should use a daemon, e.g. by defining a systemd service.
+    While this is fine in development mode, production setups should use a daemon, e.g. by defining a systemd service. bemserver-core repository provides sample files for a production installation.

 .. _Celery: https://docs.celeryq.dev/